borja-munoz/print-carto-maps/readme.md

 4. Choose the desired options
 5. Click on the "Generate Map" button

+## Limitations

+- The application only works with maps shared publicly
+- The application does not support Google Maps basemap.
+If the map uses one of those, it will switch to a default CARTO basemap.

 ## Building

 Run a local webserver such as `python3 -m http.server`, and open `index.html`.